Bananas

 The tall and sturdy banana plants are often called banana trees or banana palms, but both these terms are erroneous, as the plant is actually a huge herb, whose ‘trunk’ consists of thick layers of modified, closely packed leaf-stalks, forming a so-called pseudostem (false stem), also called a corm.

-These plants, comprising c.
-30 species of the genus Musa, are native to subtropical and tropical areas, from India eastwards to Taiwan, and thence southwards through Southeast Asia, Indonesia, and New Guinea to northern Australia.
+These plants, comprising about 85 species of the genus Musa, are native to subtropical and tropical areas, from the Indian Subcontinent eastwards across Indochina and southern China to Taiwan, and thence southwards through Malaysia, Indonesia, the Philippines, and New Guinea to north-eastern Australia.

 Rainforest with ferns and an unidentified banana species, observed outside the Hindu temple Pura Batukaru, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)